 If the program does terminal interaction, make it output a short notice like this when it starts in an interactive mode:

-'''

-program Copyright (C) year name of author

-This program comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.

-This is free software, and you are welcome to redistribute it
+program Copyright (C) year name of author This program comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.
+This is free software, and you are welcome to redistribute it under certain conditions; type 'show c' for details.

-'''